Mining and ICO cryptocurrency

 A US citizen can form an offshore LLC or corporation and invest in foreign ICOs.
 You can also set up an offshore trust for a more robust asset protection and estate planning vehicle.

 And, because the IRS is taxing cryptocurrency as an asset and not a currency, you can buy them offshore in your US retirement account.

 That’s right, you can take your US retirement account offshore and buy bitcoin, ICOs, and all manner of cryptocurrency.
 For a detailed article on how to take your retirement account offshore, see: Here’s how to take your IRA offshore in 6 steps.

 I hope you’ve found this article on Mining and ICO cryptocurrency to be helpful.
-For more information on taking your cryptocurrency offshore, you and contact me at firstname.lastname@example.org or call us at (619) 550-2743.
-All consultations are free and confidential.
+For more information on taking your cryptocurrency offshore, you and contact our office HERE.

 I’ve also included some really great articles that I know you’ll love!

 5 Ways Blockchain Can Revolutionize the Finance Sector

 Want to boost your retirement?
 Bet on cryptocurrency!